 Check Your Cat's Nose

 A healthy cat's sense of smell is much stronger than a human's, which is not surprising, since the cat's nose may be one of its most valuable assets.
 Cats depend heavily on the sense of smell to locate food in the form of prey, scent out enemies (predators, dogs, other cats), or scout for a mate.
 Cats use their own scent glands to mark their territory, which may range for several miles in the wild.
-They then use their nose with the vomeronasal organ, most often known as the Jacobson's organ, to check their own scent markings, and to ensure that no other predator or rival cat has passed that way.
+They use their vomeronasal (Jacobson's) organ within the nose, to identify pheromones -- chemical substances important for communication between individuals.

-A cat's nose leather may be of any color, including black and pink, or even a combination of colors.
-You might notice some black spots called lentigo simplex on the nose.
 The nostrils should be free of mucus, and not "runny."
 Although a cat may sometimes sneeze because of allergies or dust, continuous, severe sneezing may be an indication that they have a foreign body embedded in a nasal passage, a nasal tumor, nasal mites, or another potentially serious health problem.
 So is a cat pawing at its nose?
 This is more common with cats allowed outdoors, who may have inhaled a foxtail or sharp blade of grass.
-This is considered a veterinary emergency.
+This requires immediate veterinary attention.

 Like its nose, a healthy cat's mouth and lips may be pink or black.
 Sometimes as cats age, their previously pink lips may develop black pigment spots, which is normal.
 The normal color of a healthy cat's gums and the roof of the mouth is a "bubblegum" pink.
-Very pale gums or bright pink, irritated gums, especially in tandem with other symptoms, should be checked by a veterinarian.
+Very pale gums or dark pink to red, irritated gums, especially in tandem with other symptoms, should be checked by a veterinarian at once.